bruderstein/PythonScript/docs/source/scintilla.rst

    See Scintilla documentation for `SCI_POSITIONRELATIVE <http://www.scintilla.org/ScintillaDoc.html#SCI_POSITIONRELATIVE>`_

+.. method:: editor.positionRelativeCodeUnits(pos, relative) -> int

+   Given a valid document position, return a position that differs in a number of UTF-16 code units.
+Returned value is always between 0 and last position in document.
+   The result may point half way (2 bytes) inside a non-BMP character.

+   See Scintilla documentation for `SCI_POSITIONRELATIVECODEUNITS <http://www.scintilla.org/ScintillaDoc.html#SCI_POSITIONRELATIVECODEUNITS>`_

 .. method:: editor.copyRange(start, end)

    Copy a range of text to the clipboard.
 Positions are clipped into the document.